Adventure | Healing | Connection

 Our aim is to improve mental wellbeing by inviting and inspiring people to go outdoors, using the horse as a vehicle for connection.

 On the bright and cold morning of 28 March, 16 humans, 6 horses and 2 dogs set off from Tombreck Community Farm and headed into the hills!
-On this short but very sweet three day trip, we journeyed around the east end of Loch Tay, raising more than £4,500 for the Alzheimers Research UK.
-Updates coming soon!
+On this short but very sweet three day trip, we journeyed around the east end of Loch Tay, raising more than £3,000 for the Alzheimers Research UK.

 Every year we travel 200 miles in the UK for a given cause.
 The FareWays journeys are wild, inclusive and travel through the most unchartered parts of the UK.
 Have a listen to the BBC Radio 4 short documentary about our 2023 trip across Scotland.